 The Ring Video Doorbell Elite is suitable for use in large apartments, large houses, or even in commercial properties that have a higher chance of security breaches.
-This professional-grade doorbell is a bit more expensive than other Ring doorbells, however, it compensates for its high-price with advanced features.
+This professional-grade doorbell is a bit more expensive than other Ring doorbells, however, it compensates for its high price with advanced features.

-This high-end doorbell comes with HD video resolution, built-in mic and speaker, and two-way talk.
+This high-end doorbell comes with HD video resolution, built-in mic and speaker, and two-way audio.
 To ensure a higher standard of security, you can set motion zones that best fit your requirements.
 Upon detecting motion, you will receive notifications instantly on your phone/tablet.

 Unlike other Ring doorbell models, The Ring Video Doorbell Elite comes with a PoE (Power Over Ethernet) connection.
 The PoE is used for power, Wi-Fi connectivity, as well as HD video transfer.

 - Wait for the front lights to flash.
 They indicate the restart is underway.

 - Wait for a minute or so for the restart process to complete.